William Contreras Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets pitching staff was No. 1 in MLB last season with a collective 9.8 strikeouts per nine innings.
+- The Mets pitching staff ranked first in MLB last season with a collective 9.8 strikeouts per nine innings.

-- Mets pitchers combined to give up 169 total home runs last year (one per game).
-That ranked 12th in baseball.
+- The Mets gave up 169 total home runs last season (one per game) to rank 12th in baseball.

-- The Mets are sending Scherzer (1-0) to make his second start of the season.
+- Peterson (0-1) pitches for the Mets to make his second start of the season.

-- In his last appearance on Thursday, the righty tossed six innings against the Miami Marlins, giving up three earned runs while surrendering four hits.
+- His last time out came on Friday against the Miami Marlins, when the lefty tossed five innings, surrendering one earned run while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.